 Basic techniques and protocols are practiced and practice sessions are documented.
 Students have opportunity to discuss questions and problems with the teacher.

 Students observe and participate in treatments given in a busy Chinese Medicine clinic at the Montreal Gongfu Research Center.
-This provides them the necessary skills and experience in clinic management, patient relations, choice of treatment protocols, ethical questions and concerns, and prepares them to work in the acupuncture clinic as a Tuina specialist.
+This provides them the necessary skills and experience in clinic management, patient relations, choice of treatment protocols, ethical questions and concerns, and prepares them to work in a clinical environment as a Tuina specialist.

 Students must attend a recognized Anatomy and Physiology Program of at least 100 hours in length. *This will not be taught in house.

-Students will follow a program of directed reading covering all aspects of the history, development and theories of Chinese Medicine.
-Their comprehension and retention of information will be verified by written tests, short essays and discussion periods.
+Students will follow a personalized program of directed reading.
+This program will cover all aspects of the history, development and theories of Chinese Medicine and manual therapy.
+The specific reading material will be adjusted to suit the students interests and experience.
+Comprehension and retention of information will be verified by written tests, short essays and discussion.

 COST, TERMS & CONDITIONS